 Research & Articles

 Debra is a neuroscience nerd.
-She studies how neuroscience research can improve law student and lawyer performance and wellbeing.
+She studies how neuroscience research can improve law student and lawyer performance and well-being.

 Her seminal work, Killing Them Softly, shines a bright light on lawyer depression, substance abuse, and suicide, and its application of neuroscience to the chronic stresses of law school and law practice depict how law students and lawyers suffer cognitive damage that impairs them from doing precisely what their studies and practices require.
 It is one of the most downloaded articles of all Sturm College of Law faculty.